Accessing your Outlook email

 Creating a shared inbox or special purpose email account

-Download the OSA 05 - Special Purpose Email Account or Shared Exchange Mailbox form to request a new Shared Exchange Mailbox or a special purpose email account that uses a generic address (e.g. enrolments@unsw.edu.au).
+Download the OSA 05 - Special Purpose Email Account or Shared Exchange Mailbox form, opens in a new window to request a new Shared Exchange Mailbox or a special purpose email account that uses a generic address (e.g. enrolments@unsw.edu.au).
 Special purpose accounts must be assigned to a UNSW Staff member who will be responsible for the account.

 Go to Creating a shared email inbox for more information.